Diamondbacks stop 8-game skid, beat Giants 7-4

 Giants: LHP Drew Smyly (finger sprain) will throw another bullpen this weekend. … RHP Jeff Samardzija (right shoulder inflammation) will throw his second bullpen this weekend.

-Diamondbacks: Manager Torey Lovullo said he’d wait at last one more turn through the rotation before putting LHP Madison Bumgarner (strained back) into the mix.
+Diamondbacks: Lovullo said he’d wait at last one more turn through the rotation before putting LHP Madison Bumgarner (strained back) into the mix.
 Lovullo said Bumgarner feels good but he wants the veteran at full strength when he returns.

 UP NEXT